ByLaws of Carteret County Democratic Women

 Third Vice President will serve as Chair of the Public Relations Committee

-1. Have computer skills and desktop publishing experience to publish and edit newsletters, special events, fundraisers, or whatever is deemed necessary with approval of the Executive Committee.
+1. Have computer skills and desktop publishing experience to publish and edit newsletters,

-2. Transfer all appropriate records to her successor upon the completion of her term of office.
+2. Transfer all appropriate records to her successor upon the completion of her term of

 Section 7